+- CT/CAT scan Computed Tomography/Computerized Axial Tomography

+- CTA Computed Tomography Angiography

 - MRI Magnetic Resonance Imaging

 - MRA Magnetic Resonance Angiography

 - NC Nuclear Cardiac Imaging

 - PET- Positron Emission Tomography

 - SPECT Single-Photon Emission Computerized Tomography

 You, your representative or your physician must contact us at least two working days prior to scheduling the outpatient imaging procedures listed above.
 We will evaluate the medical necessity of your proposed procedure to ensure it is appropriate for your condition.
-See How to request precertification for an admission or get preauthorization for other services, below.
+See How to request precertification for an admission or get prior approval for other services, below.

-In most cases, your physician will take care of preauthorization.
-Because you are still responsible for ensuring that your procedure is preauthorized, you should always ask your physician whether they have contacted us and that we have approved the procedure.
+In most cases, your Network physician will take care of obtaining prior approval.
+Because you are still responsible for ensuring that your procedure is approved, you should always ask your physician whether they have contacted us and that we have approved the procedure.
+If you see a Non-Network physician, you must obtain prior approval.